ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 6. Configure the virtual network interface:
    - Provide a name for the virtual network interface.
    - Select the subnet where the mount target is created.
-   - Optionally, specify a reserved IP address, or let the system assign one automatically.
+   - Optionally, specify a reserved IP address, or allow the system to assign one automatically.
    - Select the security group that controls access to the file share.
 7. Optionally, enable encryption in transit if you want to protect data during transmission.
 8. Click **Create**.